 In Persona 5, the daytime is spent interacting with civilians, learning about them, and building strong relationships with your friends.
 For many, this is a core component of the Persona franchise and they really enjoy this part of the game.

 If these character interactions are your favorite thing about Persona 5, why not play a whole game about character interactions!
 Unique characters, clever twists, and clever writing all await you in the world of Danganronpa.

 Expectedly, Shin Megami Tensei tops the list of game recommendations targeted toward Persona fans.
 Persona has amassed such a huge following of fans over its lifespan, that many newcomers to the franchise do not realize that Persona is a spinoff of the Shin Megami Tensei IP.

-Persona has now gone on to arguably dwarf Shin Megami Tensei in popularity, but these games are still just as fun as ever and we recommend trying them out if you haven’t done so already.
+Persona has now gone on to arguably outshine Shin Megami Tensei in popularity, but these games are still just as fun as ever and we recommend trying them out.

-Shin Megami Tensei V is the latest installment in the franchise.
-The gameplay here is very similar to Persona in which one portion of your time is spent in the real world interacting with normal people, and the other is spent in a more spiritual plane fighting against monsters.
+Shin Megami Tensei V is one of the best entries in the franchise.
+The gameplay is very similar to Persona in which one portion of your time is spent in the real world interacting with normal people, and the other is spent in a more spiritual plane fighting against monsters.